 Due to the sudden eruption of Bárdarbunga, a nearby volcano, the last attempt to fly over the Kunsthalle failed, as the 2015 attempt did due to inclement weather.
-Until the next flight, scheduled for August 2016, you can enjoy pictures of the volcano’s ominous power.
+In 2019 the same concept was successfully executed by Marcel Meury in the Kunsthalle Tropical in the Engadin, Switzerland (see Instagram).

 Just like authors have unpublished novels in their drawers, every curator has exhibition ideas stashed away in secret folders on their MacBook Pro or scribbled in half-empty notebooks, from quiet performances to wild nights out and everything in between.
 In an effort to give old ideas new life, Random Institute regularly releases some of these failed or unrealized projects online.
 Some weren’t ripe yet, some were flat out rejected, and some just didn’t make any sense at all.
 But each of them brought us new ideas, and we hope they’ll find their home or catch some digital flâneur’s eye here on the world wide web.